KMJ-007/learning-log/Karan's notes/docs/TTDOM.md

 ![](../images/virtualdom.png)
 but the issue with virtual dom is, if diffing depends on the size of tree, which increases the complexity for big component tree, where only few things are changed but it will compare the whole tree

-after virtual dom is overhead movement, new framework came, which don't use virtual dom at all, examples svelte, solid js..., svelte uses dirty checking(), and solid uses same but, it only update very part which is changed in dom, they use direct dom manipulation,
+after virtual dom is overhead movement, new framework came, which don't use virtual dom at all, examples svelte, solid js..., svelte uses dirty checking, and solid uses same but, it only update very part which is changed in dom, they use direct dom manipulation,

 how dirty checking works: